 - Move students from oral decoding fluency to silent decoding fluency.

 I feel you.
 I'm with you.
 I know that's a lot!

 So let's break it down and make this pickle simple.

 Ways to Use Word Study in Your Daily Routine

 Spiralwarmups.com is designed, so we - all of us - can address this problem in a simple and systematic way.
 Look, that's why I've collaborated with over 200 teachers and authors to design the curriculum.

 This is not a sales pitch.
 Why should it be?
 This is a free program!

 Word study warm-ups are free and you can use them every day for the first 3-6 minutes.
 It’s as simple as you finding finding the skill that matches your curriculum or your students' specific needs and press play.

 You can also use the warm-ups by starting at video 1 and move through the end of the year in sequence.
-There are plenty of spiraling reviews to catch up earlier skills and fill important reading gaps!
+There are plenty of spiraling reviews (and literacy sequences) to catch up earlier skills and fill important reading gaps!

-Here's a video that goes into detail about the warm-up video including a few ways to use word study in sequence.
+Here's a video that goes into detail about the warm-up video including a few more ways to use word study.